 Qi Gong for a Balanced Nervous System and Longevity

-On Sunday, August 4th, Lee will be holding a special workshop to teach the practices used by Taoist sages to balance the nervous system and prolong life.
-The three-and-a-half-hour workshop will focus on letting go of stress and strengthening the body and nervous system.
+We’ve created a special pre-recorded workshop to teach the practices used by Taoist sages to balance the nervous system and prolong life.
+Among other qualities, it focusses on letting go of stress and strengthening the body and nervous system.